ember-learn/cli-guides/guides/basic-use/upgrading.md

 ember-cli-update
 ```

-or if you installed as an Ember CLI command, run
+or if you installed as an ember-cli command, run

 ```shell
 ember update
 ```

-This will update your app or addon to the latest Ember CLI version.
-It does this by fetching the latest version and comparing it to your project's Ember CLI version.
+This will update your app or addon to the latest ember-cli version.
+It does this by fetching the latest version and comparing it to your project's ember-cli version.
 It then applies a diff of the changes from the latest version to your project.
 It will only modify the files if there are changes between your project's version and the latest version, and it will only change the section necessary, not the entire file.

 You will probably encounter merge conflicts, in which the default behavior is to let you resolve conflicts on your own.
 You can supply the `--resolve-conflicts` option to run your system's git merge tool if any conflicts are found.